ThomasArts/aetmodel/ThreatModel.md

 General blockchain, allowing whatever actions on the blockchain.

-Different from BitCoin in that it has many more features and that it introduces oracles, name registration, contracts, state-channels and governance.
+Different from Bitcoin in that it has many more features and that it introduces oracles, name registration, contracts, state-channels and governance.
-Higher transaction throughput possible than in BitCoin, faster in 3 ways:
+Higher transaction throughput possible than in Bitcoin, faster in 3 ways:

 		1. Faster block rate
 		2. Bitcoin-NG technology with key-blocks and micro-blocks